Article: Real Estate Drone Photography - What It's All About

 3. Fully Insured

 Another way to measure safety is through your pilot’s insurance policy.
-While drone technologies are advanced, bad weather, high winds, people, trees, other aircrafts, police and fire operations, are all things that create hazards for even the safest pilots.
+While drone technologies are advanced, bad weather, high winds, people, trees, other aircraft, police and fire operations, are all things that create hazards for even the safest pilots.
 For this reason, “everyone needs to be protected if something does go wrong, so a comprehensive insurance policy is a must to protect people, property and equipment,” says Joey.

 Making sure your pilot carries current insurance from a reputable provider will make your life easier in the long run.
 If the property is damaged during the shoot, and the photographer does not have the proper insurance and coverage, selling the house will only become that much more difficult.